Dori Tunstall

-Elizabeth "Dori" Tunstall (born January 28, 1972 Columbia, South Carolina) is a design anthropologist, researcher, academic leader, writer, and educator.
-She is dean of the faculty of design at OCAD University (Ontario College of Art and Design University) in Toronto, Canada, and the first black dean of a faculty of design anywhere.
+Elizabeth "Dori" Tunstall (born January 28, 1972 Columbia, South Carolina) is a design anthropologist.
+She was dean of the faculty of design at OCAD University (Ontario College of Art and Design University) in Toronto, Canada, from 2016 to 2023, and the first black dean of a faculty of design anywhere.
 Tunstall holds a PhD and an MA in anthropology from Stanford University [1994–1999] and a BA in anthropology from Bryn Mawr College [1990–1994].

 Professional life

 In a 2011 Design Taxi article titled Design Anthropology: A Coming of Age, Rachel Xu wrote that Design Anthropology found its initial impetus in the dot-com boom of the nineties.
 Incessant developments in technologies in that decade meant little time was available to train young designers to understand the context in which their work was being developed for.
 Designers who possessed more than just a creative flair then began to apply their craft and knowledge to different—and bigger—fields.

-Tunstall began her professional life in the nineties defining user experience and strategy at Chicago-based E Lab, where she "undertook ethnographic anthropological research on everything from men’s grooming to community use of telecommunications."
+Tunstall began her professional life in the nineties defining user experience and strategy at Chicago-based E-Lab, where she "undertook ethnographic anthropological research on everything from men’s grooming to community use of telecommunications."
 Tunstall's social sciences training was valued among interactive and product design firms aiming for a more rigorous approach to user experience and research.
 E-Lab was an experience-based research firm, leading a new marketing philosophy with a direct approach: Understand how real people experience real products to create innovative product concepts and services.
 The idea challenged companies to forget conventional market research (focus groups, consumer surveys, targeted test markets) because a breakthrough approach has tapped into the consumer behavior patterns that drive everyday purchasing trends.
 E-Lab pioneered that breakthrough.
 Cambridge-based Sapient Corporation, an IT provider and e-services consulting group for Global 1000 companies and startups, acquired E-Lab in 1998.
 E-Lab became Experience Modeling, one of five strategic disciplines that Sapient incorporated into its organization.
 Tunstall was a Sr. Experience Modeler, for Sapient Corporation from 1999 to 2002 then moved on to Arc Worldwide, a Leo Burnett/Publicis Company where she was a Sr. Experience Planner from 2003 to 2005.
 At Arc Tunstall immersed herself in hardcore advertising and marketing furthering expanding her range of experience and insight.